opus-research/jgit/Documentation/technical/reftable.md

 ## Repository format

+### Version 1

+A repository must set its `$GIT_DIR/config` to configure reftable:

+    [core]
+        repositoryformatversion = 1
+    [extensions]
+        reftable = 1

+### Layout

+The `$GIT_DIR/refs` path is a file when reftable is configured, not a directory.
+This prevents loose references from being stored.

-When reftable is stored in a file-backed Git repository, the stack is represented as a series of reftable files in the dedicated `$GIT_DIR/reftable/` directory:
+A collection of reftable files are stored in the `$GIT_DIR/reftable/`

-    stack
-    22b9ac56abe0ddc5f23d651fe4ef46343f338d20.ref
-    82f128e165c8afae9894aacf0219bc53a580f2ad.ref
+directory:

+    1500398516_UF4paF
+    1500398517_bUVgy4

-where `.ref` files are named by the SHA-1 hash of the contents of the reftable.
+where reftable files are named by a unique name such as produced by the function:

+    mktemp "${seconds_since_epoch}_XXXXXX"

-The `stack` file lists the current files, one per line, in order, from oldest (base) to newest (most recent):
+The stack ordering file is `$GIT_DIR/refs` and lists the current files, one per line, in order, from oldest (base) to newest (most recent):

-    $ cat stack
+    $ cat .git/refs
-    82f128e165c8afae9894aacf0219bc53a580f2ad.ref
-    22b9ac56abe0ddc5f23d651fe4ef46343f338d20.ref
+    1500398516_UF4paF
+    1500398517_bUVgy4

-Readers must read `stack` to determine which files are relevant right now, and search through the stack in reverse order (last reftable is examined first).
+Readers must read `$GIT_DIR/refs` to determine which files are relevant right now, and search through the stack in reverse order (last reftable is examined first).

-Files not listed in `stack` may be new (and about to be added to the stack by the active writer), or ancient and ready to be pruned.
+Reftable files not listed in `refs` may be new (and about to be added to the stack by the active writer), or ancient and ready to be pruned.

 ### Update transactions

 Although reftables are immutable, mutations are supported by writing a new reftable and atomically appending it to the stack:

-1. Read `stack` to determine current reftables.
+1. Read `refs` to determine current reftables.
-2. Prepare new reftable in temp file `.refXXXXXXX`, include log entries.
+2. Prepare new reftable `${time}_XXXXXX`, including log entries.
-3. Rename (2) to `${sha1}.ref`.
-4. Acquire `stack.lock`.
+3. Acquire `refs.lock`.
-5. If `stack` differs from (1), verify `${sha1}.ref` does not conflict.
+4. If `refs` differs from (1), verify file from (2) does not conflict.
-6. Copy `stack` to `stack.lock`, appending `{$sha1}.ref`.
+5. Copy `refs` to `refs.lock`, appending file from (2).
-6. Rename `stack.lock` to `stack`.
+6. Rename `refs.lock` to `refs`.

-Because a single `stack.lock` file is used to manage locking, the repository is single-threaded for writers.
-Writers may have to busy-spin (with some small backoff) around creating `stack.lock`, for up to an acceptable wait period, aborting if the repository is too busy to mutate.
+Because a single `refs.lock` file is used to manage locking, the repository is single-threaded for writers.
+Writers may have to busy-spin (with some small backoff) around creating `refs.lock`, for up to an acceptable wait period, aborting if the repository is too busy to mutate.
 Application servers wrapped around repositories (e.g.
 Gerrit Code Review) can layer their own in memory thread lock/wait queue to improve fairness.

-By prepareing the update in steps 1-3 without the lock held, concurrent updaters may be able to update unrelated references in a safe way, with a minimal critical section.
-This requires updaters to verify in 5 that the stack has not changed in a meaningful way, and to gracefully abort by deleting `${sha1}.ref` if a conflict was detected.
+By preparing the update in steps 1-2 without the lock held, concurrent updaters may be able to update unrelated references in a safe way, with a minimal critical section.
+This requires updaters to verify in 4 that the stack has not changed in a meaningful way, and to gracefully abort by deleting `${time}_XXXXXX` if a conflict is detected.

 ### Reference deletions